kachick/dotfiles/config/rclone.md

 # Rclone

 Rclone enables an OSS vault on several Cloud Storages.\
-And it makes it possible to use [Google Drive on Linux](https://abevoelker.github.io/how-long-since-google-said-a-google-drive-linux-client-is-coming/).
+And it makes it possible to use [Google Drive on Linux](https://abevoelker.github.io/how-long-since-google-said-a-google-drive-linux-client-is-coming/) without gnome-online-accounts.

 ## Setup